5 Complex Numbers

 5.1.3 Completeness of \(\mathbb{C}\)

-Still, it is possible to give a different definition of completeness using the notion of Cauchy sequence.
+The right way to introduce completeness in \(\mathbb{C}\) is by using the notion of Cauchy sequence.
 In ordered fields, this new definition of completeness is equivalent to the definition which uses the supremum.

 5.2 Complex conjugates